 PolyWeld Wipes can be purchased individually or in a box of 12 tubs.

-Note that the requirement to use 90% Isopropyl Alcohol Wipes and using them only once is not a ruse to sell more alcohol wipes – it is a critical part of the welding process, and contamination can result in catastrophic weld failure.
+Note that the requirement to use 90% Isopropyl Alcohol Wipes and using them only once is not a ruse to sell more alcohol wipes – removing contamination is a critical part of the welding process, and even the slightest contamination can result in catastrophic weld failure.